Instructions for ALL NSE & NHCUC Exchange Students Officially ACCEPTED to UNH for Fall 2021 or Full Year '21-'22

 - Follow us on Facebook, Twitter, and Instagram.

 - Download this recently updated list of course restrictions.
 Unfortunately these are non-negotiable!

 - Your flexibility and ability to follow these instructions will greatly help in getting you a good course schedule for your exchange.
 It is very rare that we can register you for more than two classes in one major or department.
-It is up to you to have all courses approved by your home campus, to ensure that they will transfer back to your home campus.
+It is up to you to have all courses approved by your home campus, to ensure that they will transfer back to your home institution.

 - UNH On-Campus Housing Applications will be emailed to you, and must be completed by the posted deadline.
 Please read everything carefully.
 View the Housing and Res Life website if you would like more on-campus housing information.